 Did you feel like you had to parent your own mother, take care of her, comfort her, not just because she was under the weather but most of the time?

 If you’re a people pleaser, it might just be because your mother was a narcissist.
 Do you feel shame or guilt?
 Always try your best so that all others like you.
-You might have always felt empty inside like you don’t deserve happiness, you might have trust issues; you may find your emotions hard to deal with.
+You might have always felt empty inside like you don’t deserve happiness; you might have trust issues; you may find your emotions hard to deal with.
 You might find it difficult to say no to people, creating and enforcing boundaries, little self-worth and self-love if you felt this way growing up.
-Into adulthood, you may have always had to defend yourself to your mother, often doubting reality around her.
+Into adulthood, you may have always had to defend yourself to your mother, often doubting the reality around her.
 It could be because you had a narcissistic mother.